 - Wrong Postal Address Data Breach Damages Calculator

-- Get Help With A No Win No Fee Data Breach Solicitor
+- Can I Have A No Win No Fee Agreement For My Data Breach Claim?

 - Talk To An Expert

 - Where Could You Find Out More?

 Is Sending A Letter To The Wrong Postal Address A Data Breach?

 Sending a letter to the wrong postal address is likely to constitute a data breach if it contains any information that could be used to identify you and the party that sent it out had been given your correct address.
 However, to be eligible to make a wrong postal address data breach claim, you’ll need to demonstrate that: